eliasgs/pkg-cli/README.md

 ## Usage

-Basically it takes the command line arguments and prints the matching field from the package.json found in working directory.
+Basically it takes the first command line argument and prints the matching field from the package.json found in working directory.

 ### Examples